shreevatsa/chaya/README.md

 It is designed for (scanned) PDFs that are mostly lines of text (paragraphs, headings, verses, footnotes: not illustrations, math, tables, forms).

 The workflow is to upload a PDF, mark regions on each page (optionally assisted by AI), then name and re-order these regions, optionally running OCR on them.
-The result can be saved to a `.chaya` file, which can at any time be opened again in the application for reading or editing.
+The result can be saved to a `.chaya` file, which can at any time be opened again in the application to continue marking or export elsewhere.
 (TODO #23: or exported to other formats)

 Chaya is a client-side web application, with no backend dependencies (except the optional API providers for OCR and AI assistance).